d12frosted/elpa-mirror/gnu/vertico-readme.txt

   or Ivy is explicitly avoided in order to increase flexibility and package reuse.
-Due to its small code base and reuse of the Emacs built-in facilities, bugs and compatibility issues are less likely to occur in comparison to completion UIs or full completion systems, which reimplement a lot of functionality.
+Due to its small code base and reuse of the Emacs built-in facilities, bugs and compatibility issues are less likely to occur in comparison to completion UIs or monolithic completion systems.

   Since Vertico only provides the UI, you may want to combine it with some of the complementary packages, to give a full-featured completion experience similar to Helm or Ivy.
-Overall the packages in the spirit of Vertico have a different style than Helm or Ivy.
 The idea is to have smaller independent components, which one can add and understand step by step.
 Each component focuses on its niche and tries to be as non-intrusive as possible.
 Vertico targets users interested in crafting their Emacs precisely to their liking - completion plays an integral part in how the users interacts with Emacs.